-- 8. Click Finish. - 9.
-In the Web1 server mapping rule, click in the column Translation. - 10.
-In the Traffic Rule Translation dialog, check the Enable destination NAT option and type the IP address of a corresponding Web server (web1) to the Translate to the following host field. - 11.
-Repeat steps 1 8 for Web2 server.
+- 10. In the Web1 server mapping rule, double-click in the column Translation. - 11.
+In the Traffic Rule Translation dialog, select the Enable destination NAT option and type the IP address of the corresponding Web server (web1) to the Translate to the following host field. - 12.
+Repeat steps 1-8 for Web2 server.